-In his book, we learn about how the Vikings used the sunstone to detect polarization of sunlight.
+In his book, we learn about how the Vikings used a sunstone to detect the polarization of sunlight.
 Arab traders learned to sail into the wind.
 Pacific Islanders used underwater lightning and were able to “read” waves to guide their explorations.

-Lavishly illustrated with nearly 200 specially prepared drawings, Huth’s compelling account of the cultures of navigation will engross readers in a narrative that is part scientific treatise, part personal travelogue, and part vivid re-creation of navigational history.
-Seeing through the eyes of past voyagers, we bring our own world into sharper view.
+Lavishly illustrated, Huth’s account of the cultures of navigation gets you into a narrative that is a scientific treatise, personal travelogue, and also a re-creation of navigational history.
+His premise is that by seeing through the eyes of past voyagers, we bring our own world into sharper view.

 An article I found online asks, “Do our brains pay a price for GPS?”
 There’s no doubt that GPS is a useful technology, but does using it interfere with our ability to do “mental mapping?”

-Mental mapping and spatial memory is what allows us to remember where we have put things in our home.
-It helps you to lay out a garden plan a trip, pack a suitcase, arrange furniture ann navigate our neighborhood and office building.
+Mental mapping and spatial memory are what allow us to remember where we have put things in our homes.
+It helps you to lay out a garden, plan a trip, pack a suitcase, arrange furniture, navigate your neighborhood and an office building.

-John Huth is a professor, a high-energy physicist, and teaches a course in “Primitive Navigation” about the rudiments of the analog methods of wayfinding using sun, stars, tides, weather and wind.
+John Huth is a professor and a high-energy physicist, and he teaches a course in “Primitive Navigation” about the rudiments of the analog methods of wayfinding using sun, stars, tides, weather and wind.
 He certainly is not anti-technology.
-He is an experimental particle physicist and was involved in the discovery of both the top quark and the Higgs boson.
-But he does question our reliance on smartphones and GPS.
+He is an experimental particle physicist and was involved in the discovery of both the top quark and the Higgs boson, but he questions our reliance on smartphones and GPS.

 I ordered his book, which sounds quite encyclopedic in its coverage, touching on astronomy, meteorology, oceanography, and ethnography and telling the ways of early navigators whose lives depended on paying close attention to the environment around them.

 Reviewers of the book point out that he is not interested in junking the technology, but relearning the old ways.
-One reason is because it’s still unclear what losing the old skills has done to our modern brain.
+One reason is that it’s still unclear what losing those old skills has done to our modern brain.

 Many of my posts here are about maintaining touch with our natural world, and I would agree that losing our visceral connection to the natural world is a tragic loss with broad repercussions personally and globally.

-I doubt that I would find many people in a crowd of any ages who know what “dead reckoning” means or how to use a map with a compass.
+I doubt that I would find many people of any age who know what “dead reckoning” means or how to use a map with a compass.
 Would you be able to point out major stars in the night sky and use them to find your way?